 Another way to look at the tax burden, and the most useful if you're using it as a basis for deciding where to live, is to include all of the taxes that are paid to the state -- including sales tax, property tax, and even corporate income taxes.
 In that case, Alaska has the highest tax burden, with an average of $309 paid in taxes for every $1,000 of income.
 The next four most expensive states in total taxes are Vermont, Hawaii and North Dakota.
 The least expensive states are New Hampshire, South Dakota, Colorado and Texas [source: Colorado Legislative Council].

-For more information about income taxes, tax deductions, and taxes in general, take a look at the links on the next page.
+For more information about income taxes, tax deductions, and taxes in general, take a look at the links below.